 The ASIC report can be found on the following link; www.asic.gov.au/asic/…nsf/…/rep292-published-19-July-2012.pdf

-Our goal at Sylvan Funerals is to help families keep funeral costs within their means, while planning a beautiful tribute to a life that’s been important to them.
-The following section will show you ways of dramatically reducing funeral costs.
-We are committed to ensure you only pay for services that you have deemed valuable and necessary.
+Our goal at Sylvan Funerals is to help families plan a beautiful tribute to a life that has been important to them while also keeping funeral costs within their means.
+Our commitment to you is that you only pay for services that you have deemed valuable and necessary.
 Below we have provided some tips on how you can reduce funeral costs.

-Funeral Expenses can be divided into two main categories.
-These being Funeral Director Fees (eg: Service Fee, Transfer Fee if any and Coffin/Casket) and Disbursement Costs.
+Funeral Expenses can be divided into two main categories; Funeral Director Fees (eg: Service Fee, Transfer Fee if any and Coffin/Casket) and Funeral Disbursement Costs.

-Should you not require any form of ceremony, or perhaps you wish to personally arrange a Memorial Service’ at a later date, you could select a direct committal service.
-This type of service refers to the funeral director delivering the deceased to the crematorium/cemetery privately, with no mourners in attendance.
+If you do not require any form of ceremony, or perhaps you wish to personally arrange a Memorial Service at a later date, you could select a direct committal service.
+This type of service refers to the funeral director delivering your loved one to the crematorium/cemetery privately, with no mourners in attendance.
 Potential Saving (Approx) $1,000

-As with all the questions relating to planning a funeral, this is a very personal issue.
-We will ensure you are presented with a wide range of coffin options and are given the absolute freedom to make a choice that is appropriate.
-The cost of an appropriately lined coffin is on average is below $1000.
+Coffin selection is a very personal decision.
+We will provide you with a wide range of coffin options and assist you to make the choice that is appropriate for your family.
+The cost of a suitable coffin can be below $1000.
 To view our standard range of coffins,click here.

 In most major cemeteries, the cost of purchasing a lawn cemetery plot, interment fee and plaque will always cost more than a cremation fee.

-Most families decide to place a notice inserted in their local or national paper, however a notice in the paper is not compulsory.
-The cost of a funeral notice varies between newspapers and is calculated according to the number or words.
-As a guide, we recommend an allowance of $300 for most large, daily newspapers for a standard length notice.
+Most families decide to place a notice in their local or national paper, however a notice in the paper is not compulsory.
+The cost of a funeral notice varies between newspapers and is calculated according to the number of words.
+As a guide, we recommend an allowance of $350 for most large, daily newspapers for a standard length notice.
 If there are only a small number of family and friends to contact, other options such as the personal approach or social media would be more cost effective.
-Potential Saving (Approx) $300
+Potential Saving (Approx) $350

 You may choose to have CD music played as people arrive, and as they leave the church/chapel.
 Should you require assistance accessing certain tracks, we have a large music library to select from or we can source the specific track on your behalf.Potential Saving $55-99

 Yes.
-If you have allowed yourself time, with the access of a computer and printer, you may prepare your own service sheets.
-Of course, if you are including an order of service it is advisable to allow your clergy or celebrant to check a proof before hitting the print button.
+If you have allowed yourself time and you have access to a computer and printer, you may prepare your own service sheets.
+If you are including an order of service it is advisable to allow your clergy or celebrant to check a proof before hitting the print button.
 You should also seek advice to ensure you do not infringe copyright laws.
-Of course if you feel this task is too great of a task, we have an in-house design and printing service with the appripriate copyright licenses.
-Potential Saving (Approx) $250
+If you feel this task is too much at this time, we have an in-house design and printing service to create your service booklets.
+Potential Saving (Approx) $250 (based on 80 booklets)

 Yes.
 You may have a favourite florist or have a close friend or family member who has a flare for floristry who may be able to prepare a floral tribute to be placed on top of the coffin.
 Potential Saving (Approx) $150-200

 The wake or gathering after the funeral can be a very beneficial time.
-You can engage professional caterers who may also provide the venue.
-You may choose to invite family & friends to your home.
-Friends at this time are always looking for practical ways to show their care.
-If a friend can coordinate the catering needs for you, there is an obvious saving here.
-Potential Saving (Approx) $480-640 (Based on 80 people)
+You can engage professional caterers who may also provide the venue, or you may choose to invite family & friends to your home.
+Alternatively friends at this time are always looking for practical ways to show their care.
+If a friend can coordinate the catering needs on your behalf then there is a potential saving in this area.
+Potential Saving (Approx) $480-600 (Based on 40 people)

-Most major airlines will offer “compassionate airfares” for family that are travelling by air to attend the funeral, it is worth knowing that most major airlines will offer a discounted rate for such circumstances.
-These fares are known as “compassionate airfares”.
-When booking the airline tickets, state that you are seeking a compassionate airfare for travel to a funeral.
-They will require verification by fax from the funeral director.
-Contact us with the flight details and direct fax number and we will forward the necessary verification.
+Most major airlines will offer “compassionate airfares” for family that are travelling by air to attend a funeral.
+When booking airline tickets, state that you are seeking a compassionate airfare for travel to a funeral.
+They will require verification by fax from the Funeral Director.
+Contact us with the flight details and direct fax number and we will forward the necessary verification on your behalf.

-This report has outlined more than $3000 worth of savings, but because everyone’s needs and requirements are individual no one family will save that entire amount.
+We have outlined more than $4000 worth of savings, but because everyone’s needs and requirements are individual no one family will save that entire amount.
 Our goal is to support families and to allow them to be in control when planning a funeral.
-This ensures you only pay for services that are valuable to you and require.
+This ensures you only pay for services that are valuable and personal to you.

-We thank you for taking the time to read this section and trust it has been informative to you.
+Thank you for taking the time to read our suggestions and we trust it has been helpful to you.
 Should you wish to discuss your personal funeral needs, a meeting in your home or at our office can be arranged without obligation by contacting us on (07) 3812 4000 or filling out our Enquiry Form.

 When a new year begins, there also comes fresh outlook and perspective.
-With this in mind, we would like to introduce you to our new website which went live on 1st January 2013.
+With this in mind, we would like to introduce you to our refreshed website.

-This new website has many features, which include:
+This new look website has many features, which include:

-Please take the time to browse through our new website, and if you have questions please don’t hesitate to contact our staff on 3812 4000 (24 hours).
+Please take the time to browse through our new website, and if you have questions please don’t hesitate to contact our staff on 3812 4000 (available 24 hours).